-“Gaining muscle and losing body fat” – this pretty much sums up the goal of nearly everybody who sets their sights on doing more exercise & improving their nutrition in order to improve their physique and health.
+“Gaining muscle and losing body fat” – this pretty much sums up the goal of nearly everybody who sets their sights on doing more exercise and improving their nutrition in order to enhance their physique and health.
 The question I always get is “but how do I do it?”
 The real answer lies within.

 Firstly, it is important to identify the areas where you may be going wrong.
-“A chain is only as strong as its weakest link” goes the Danish proverb and nothing can be more relevant than with your nutrition and training regime.
-Look at your daily, weekly, monthly routine and ask yourself is it really good enough to get the goals you are looking for.
-The process is the KEY to gaining your goals.
-Don’t focus on the goals - have them for sure – they are important but focus on the process that will allow you to achieve them.
-Saying you want a six-pack or 10% body fat is great, but it won’t happen unless the plan is solid and structured.
+“A chain is only as strong as its weakest link” goes the Danish proverb, and nothing could be more relevant than with your nutrition and training regime.
+Look at your daily, weekly, monthly routine and ask yourself - is it really good enough to get the goals you are looking for?

-I believe it should always be a food first policy with you.
+I believe it should always be a "food first" policy.
 This is where real gains will be made.
 Forget diets – they do not work.
-Focus on eating consistently with a varied selection of proteins (beef/chicken/fish/pork/lamb), fats (meats/olive & coconut oil, seeds, nuts), and carbohydrates (both high & low availability types including fresh vegetables & pasta/rice/ Instant Oats/ Chia Seeds/bread respectively) within your feeding guideline.
+Focus on eating consistently with a varied selection of proteins (beef/chicken/fish/pork/lamb), fats (meats/olive & coconut oil, seeds, nuts), and carbohydrates (both high & low availability types including fresh vegetables & pasta/rice/oats/chia seeds/bread respectively) within your feeding guideline.
 The use of supplements is absolutely fine and often allows a degree of convenience for those who simply struggle with time constraints due to work and/or family commitments.
-Utilising products such as True Greens Powder, green superfoods, & matcha is a great adjunct to any solid real food program.
+Utilising products such as True Greens Powder, green superfoods and matcha is a great adjunct to any solid real food program.

-The other supplement I would recommend is True Creatine Mono.
-Simply put, it is the most researched and supported legal supplement on the market to get improvements in lean mass, reduction in body fat, gains in strength & power.
+The other supplement I recommend is True Creatine Mono.
+Simply put, it is the most researched and supported legal supplement on the market to see improvements in lean mass, reduction in body fat, gains in strength and power.
 If you are looking to get results, whether you are male or female, I would recommend Creapure.
-No need to load – just 5g per day is adequate and you will start to notice the difference when combined with quality weight lifting (Please note if any renal issues exist then creatine should not be considered or used).
+No need to load – just 5g per day is adequate and you will start to notice the difference when combined with quality weight lifting (please note if any renal issues exist then creatine should not be used).

 It may not be the answer you were looking for; I know everyone wants the magic bullet to get the body they desire!
-Sorry to be the bearer of bad news but it requires a little insight, some honest reflection, a degree of consistency, good food, quality supplements and some good old hard work training the house down.
+Sorry to be the bearer of bad news but altering your physique requires a little insight, some honest reflection, a degree of consistency, good food, quality supplements and some good old fashioned hard work!